What is an IQ Test? What is an Accurate IQ Test?

 IQ level is not genetically fixed

 Decades of scientific research concludes that an individual’s IQ level is not fixed genetically, and IQ training is possible.
-Click here for a review of the best strategies for n back training - the only scientifically brain training method for increasing IQ and brain performance.
-Click here for a more general review of how to increase IQ and improve intelligence.
+Here is a scientific review of the evidence for the widespread benefits of working memory training to cognitive performance.

 Comment, Request & Factual Error

 To follow the RSS feed, FB, Twitter, G+, LinkedIn or Pinterest click icon left.
 To subscribe to CogPsyLab research enter e-mail right.